 When will registration open for RMUN?
-Registration will open in mid January.
+Registration is now open.

 When will registration close?
-Registration for RMUN will close in mid April.
+Registration for RMUN will close on April 30.

 Is this a middle or high school conference?
 This conference is open to students in grades 7-12.
-Middle schoolers and high schoolers will work in separate committee rooms.
+This conference is best suited for advanced middle school students and high school students.

 Will students participate in pairs?
 UNAGB’s recommendation for online conferences is single delegates but we will allow pairs should you decide that is the best option for your students!
 Groups of three will not be permitted.